anokic/ryzen-hackintosh/README.md

 To switch to another patch search for `mtrr_update_action` in `config.plist`.
 Then set `Enabled` to `true` for patch which you want to use.
 Remember to set `Enabled` to `false` for second PAT patch.
 Don't try to use them both at the same time, it won't work.

-****ISSUE WAS RESOLVED BY CHANGING THE MONITOR -- Second monitor didn't like multi monitor setup on MacOS - Issue workaround only if you have the issue from above****
+****ISSUE WAS RESOLVED BY CHANGING THE MONITOR -- Second monitor didn't like multi monitor setup on MacOS - Issue workaround only if you have the problem from above****

 ## Don't Update the BIOS MacOS Boot Loop
 It seems that the new BIOS update for the motherboard B450 Tomahawk Max causes a forever apple logo loop when booting into system.